Sholly45/TechChak-Projects/README.md

-# TechChak-Projects
+# Tech DevOps Projects
-A series of projects completed via the techchak.com platform to boost my AWS/DevOps Cloud knowledge
+A series of projects completed to boost my AWS/DevOps Cloud knowledge

 Some of the completed project tasks i worked on are: